It’s time that Orthopedics be Considered a Primary Care Specialty so that Seniors Can Get Early and Proper Diagnosis and Treatment.

 - Maintain a weight average for one’s age and height.
 Obesity puts extra stress on bones, muscles, and joints already weakened by age.

 - Consider closeting the tennis racquet and seek out more low-impact activities like biking.
 Tennis is a high-impact sport and can be tough on upper limbs, especially the dominant shoulder and elbow.

-Bio: Alejandro Badia, MD, FACS, internationally renowned hand and upper-limb surgeon and founder of Badia Hand to Shoulder Center and OrthoNOW®, a network of walk-in orthopedic centers.
-He is a member of the American Society for Surgery of the Hand, American Association for Hand Surgery and the American Academy of Orthopedic Surgeons and an honorary member of many international professional hand societies.
-Dr. Badia specializes in treating all problems related to the hand and upper extremities, including trauma, sports injury, joint reconstruction, nerve injuries and arthroscopic surgeries.
-Dr. Badia is also the author of Healthcare From The Trenches.
+Alejandro Badia, MD, FACS, is an internationally renowned hand and upper-limb surgeon and founder of Badia Hand to Shoulder Center and OrthoNOW®, a walk-in orthopedic care clinic.
+Dr. Badia specializes in treating all problems related to the hand and upper extremities, including trauma, sports injury, joint reconstruction, nerve injuries and arthroscopic surgeries. http://www.orthonowcare.com, http://www.drbadia.com.

 Leave a Reply